NCCA/cfgaa24programingassignment-SKetchPoint/README.md

 - Cone class :players movable cone, properties include positon, lives, points, movement input, collision detect from falling block, update score and lives
 - Game Menu class: manages game start, pause, and end, input for starting pausing and restarting the game
-- End Screen class: allows player to pick to either exit window(closing it) or to play again on a new game -
+- End Screen class: allows player to pick to either exit window(closing it) or to play again on a new game
-- Streach Goals:
 -
+- Streach Goals(if time allowed):
+-
 - Highscore class: saves the high score between game sessions
 - Pause Menu class: pausing and resuming game with e to pause the game and r to resume
-- Effect class:  manges visual effect of sparks for a sucessful landing -
+- Effect class:  manges visual effect of sparks for a sucessful landing
-- state oriented structure, perhase some observer
 -
+-
+- Directory Structure:
+-
+- src:MainGame,Scene,Block,Cone,GameMenu,EndScreen.cpp
+- include:MainGame,Scene,Block,Cone,GameMenu,EndScreen.h
+- CMakeList.txt
+- .github (and .gitignore)
+- README.md
+-
+-
+-
-- NOTE: grab mouse movement from 25 April labcode to rotate scene around -
+- NOTE: look at photos to try to get blankNGL up from prior week and grab mouse movement from 25 April labcode to rotate scene around
+-
 -----------------------------------------------------------------------------------------------------------------------------------------------
 -Idea 4 plan revised